advanderveer/ep/v2/README.md

 - [ ] COULD  detect if decoding should happen for an input based on whether the hooks have read data from the request body instead of checking a magic method on the input.
+- [x] COULD  add some (optional) reflect sparkles for creating the handle func since the reflecting can be done out of the hot path.
+Maybe take inspiration from the std lib rpc package
 - [x] COULD  make the response.Render() method take variadic nr of interface{}
              arguments such that exec methods can return any nr of outputs. response.Bind() might also be able to bind more then one input.